pitkauff/Transportation-Analytics_Uber-Predictive-Load-Management-Winter-2018/README.md

 Ride-sharing companies such as Uber and Lyft have historically had issues with large-scale events (inlduing concerts and sports events) to the extent that customers are forced to either accept high wait times or exorbitant surge priing.
 The below analysis attempts to suggest a solution to that problem, by predicting requests ahead of time, which would allow a company to pre-emptively relocate vehicles in anticipation of demand spikes.

-The project was part of IEOR 4418 - Transportation Analytics and Logistics at Columbia.
+This project was part of IEOR 4418 - Transportation Analytics and Logistics at Columbia.

 **Data Sources**